shantel-martinez/shantel-martinez.github.io/CV.md

 **Investigating an ABA Hypersensitive Mutant**
  MS | Dr. Arron H. Carter and Dr. Camille M. Steber  Labs  &nbsp;&nbsp;&nbsp;&nbsp; 2011 - 2013
  *Washington State University*
-APPLICATION:Worked with a molecular geneticist and a wheat breeder to find an applied solution to PHS susceptibility through mutation genetics and field trials.
+APPLICATION: Worked with a molecular geneticist and a wheat breeder to find an applied solution to PHS susceptibility through mutation genetics and field trials.
 This basic/applied hybrid research experience resulted in learning how to balance an attention-to-detail molecular approach while keeping the large-scale agronomic breeding scope in mind.
 RESEARCH: Characterized the ABA hypersensitive mutant, *Zak ERA8* and wild type endogenous hormone levels within the seed, as well as the germination response in the presence and absence of exogenously applied hormones (Martinez et al., 2016).
 Segregation analysis, preharvest sprouting trials, agronomic and end-use quality traits were compared between wild type and mutant (Martinez et al., 2014).
 SKILLS: SAS, research-based statistics, hormone seed biology, lab notebook techniques, crop field practices